 - Add diced tomatoes, tomato sauce, parsley, oregano, dried basil, salt, black pepper, and crushed red pepper to the shrimp mixture.
 (Because this recipe comes together so quickly, it helps if you have already measured out all of these ingredients prior to adding them to the pan.)
 Continue cooking until the sauce mixture is heated through and the shrimp are done, stirring occasionally, about 5 minutes more.

 - To serve, top cooked pasta with sauce and sprinkle with feta and fresh basil.
 Alternately, you can serve this directly from the skillet by tossing the pasta, feta, and fresh basil with the sauce in the skillet.

 Linguine and Fettuccine: Different brands of whole wheat pasta seem to be sold in widely varying amounts – typically ranging anywhere from 12 ounces per box to 16 ounces.
-We've tested this recipe with a range of pasta amounts, and recommend that you simply use whatever amount your favorite brand offers.
-Why use only a partial box of pasta?
-That's silly.
+We've tested this recipe with a range of pasta amounts, and recommend that you simply use whatever amount your favorite brand offers (note that this can affect the exact recipe yield).
 Obviously, with 12 ounces of pasta, you'll have proportionately a bit more shrimp and sauce, and at 16 ounces of pasta, your final dish will be a bit more focused on the noodles.
 This recipe is delicious regardless.